Ryu Kyung-soo

 Ryu Kyung-soo (born 12 October 1992) is a South Korean actor.
-He is known for his roles in the drama series Confession (2019) and Itaewon Class (2020).
-He also appeared in the films A Resistance (2019) and Hostage: Missing Celebrity (2021).
+He is known for his roles in the drama series Itaewon Class (2020), Tale of the Nine Tailed 1938 (2023), and Our Unwritten Seoul (2025).
+He also appeared in the films A Resistance (2019), Hostage: Missing Celebrity (2021) and Yadang: The Snitch (2025).

 Career

 In March 2019, Ryu joined the recurring cast of the series Confession in the role of Han Jong-goo, a suspect in the Eun Seo-gu murder case.

 In 2020, Ryu was cast in the series Itaewon Class where he played the role ex-gangster Choi Seung-kwon, one of "Dan Bam's" employees and Park Sae-ro-yi's (Park Seo-joon) friend and former cell-mate.
 The same year, he appeared in KakaoTV's Lovestruck in the City.

 In 2021, he appeared in the Netflix original series Hellbound as a cult priest.
-He is set to star in another Netflix original series Glitch as well as in the Netflix original film Jung-i.
+He starred in another Netflix original series Glitch in 2022, as well as in the Netflix original film Jung_E in 2023.

+In 2023, he starred alongside Lee Dong-wook in the action-fantasy drama Tale of the Nine Tailed 1938 as Cheon Mu-Yeong, a former mountain god that was once Lee Yeon's long time friend.

+In 2025, Ryu starred opposite Park Bo-young and Park Jin-young in the tvN drama Our Unwritten Seoul as Han Se-jin, the owner of Changhwa Farm and business partner of Yoo Mi-rae.